Updated January 25, 2023

 4. Use the free Premium month

 It’s an open question as to whether LinkedIn Premium is worth it or not.
-I did a full post about it, which you can read here.

 I think it has a lot of advantages.
 As of writing this, LinkedIn often offers you a free month of Premium to try.
 I usually take it, but always set a reminder to cancel.